jssql1234/docs-sqlacc/docs/usage/gst-and-sst/gst.md

    ![des-gst03-amendment-know-gst03-has-performed-amendment-2](../../../static/img/usage/gst-and-sst/gst/gst03-amendment-know-gst03-has-performed-amendment-2.jpg)

-### How to unlock the subequent GST - 03 for amendment
+### How to unlock the subsequent GST - 03 for amendment

 1. Highlight on the subsequent GST-03, eg. for subsequent taxable period is 01 Nov - 30 Nov 2015.
 2. Right and **unlock** it.